No Fond Return of Love by Barbara Pym

 ‘People were…just sitting with that air of hopeless resignation that people on holiday so often seem to have’.

 Wonderful, wonderful, wonderful genius!
 I just adore Barbara Pym!
 I will continue with my reading of her books, but I am tempted to go for Some Tame Gazelle next as I loved it that Pym actually placed this book on the bookcase at the hotel in Taviscombe, that was a lovely cheeky touch!
-A Glass of Blessings also sounds fun, as does Less Than Angels and An Academic Question (although there are quite a few anthropologists that feature in Pym’s books, I see!).
+A Glass of Blessings also sounds fun, as does Less Than Angels.
 And of course, I now have to re-read Jane Austen’s Mansfield Park, not just because it’s a wonderful book but also to try and look for any possible clues as to what Dulcie’s response was to Aylwin, but if I take that book as an indication then that means that they marry…is this what happened with Dulcie and Aylwin?
 I wish wish wish I knew!
 But I’ve just thought about whether the title of the book might be significant, ‘No Fond Return of Love’, so does this indicate that Dulcie doesn’t return Aylwin’s love…??

 No Fond Return of Love by Barbara Pym available on Amazon